 In this example there are 2 variables.
 With a bit of algebraic manipulation, it's fairly straightforward to work out that the only solution is when x = 3.5 and y = 0.25.
 Genetic Algorithms really come into their own with problems where there are many different variables, all of which need to be optimised.
 Sometimes there's no analytical way of reaching an exact solution.
 Although using a Genetic Algorithm in this example would be overkill, it nicely illustrates how it would work.
 So let's forget that we know the solution, and see how we'd use a Genetic algorithm to try to find it.

 Now comes the part where we simulate reproduction.
-We have a population of 6 individuals, for each of which we’ve calculated the fitness.
+Say we start with a population of random individuals, for each of which we’ve calculated the fitness.
 This is our first generation.
 We now proceed to the second generation.
-We let the 2 fittest individuals survive into the next generation.
-We fill up the remaining 4 vacancies by randomly selecting individuals for breeding.
-The fitter an individual is, the greater the chance that we will select it for breeding, but unfit individuals might well be selected too.
+We let a few of the fittest individuals survive into the next generation.
+We fill up the remaining vacancies by randomly selecting individuals for breeding.
+The fitter an individual is, the greater the chance that we'll select it for breeding, but some less fit individuals may get lucky and be selected.

-When two individuals breed together, their values are encoded into binary chromosomes.
-Each chromosome contains genes, and each gene encodes an aspect of the solution to the problem.
+When two individuals breed together, their values are encoded into binary chromosomes, as we described earlier.
 The two chromosomes are combined, exchanging ‘genetic’ information into two new offspring chromosomes.
-Occasionally a mutation might occur, and one or more binary bits in an offspring chromosome is changed at random.
+Occasionally a mutation might occur, and one or more binary bits in an offspring chromosome are changed at random.
 The offspring chromosomes are used to create new individuals, which go into the next generation.

 This process of reproduction continues from generation to generation, resulting in better and better solutions being generated.
-In practice, a population size of 6 is far too low, even for a simple problem like this one.
 Depending on the problem, population sizes could be in the hundreds or thousands.

 The nice thing about solving a problem using a Genetic Algorithm is that, as long as we can predict the consequences of our choices, and express those consequences by means of a fitness calculation, we can optimise our choices.
 Over time, the breeding process selects the best features of a solution and discards the worst.
 The use of mutation means that occasionally brand new solutions pop into existence, which may result in improvements.

-Unlike our simple example, financial planning involves finding optimal values, not just of one variable, but of many different variables simultaneously.
-In EvolveMyRetirement®, we use a Genetic Algorithm that treats each combination of values of financial variables as an individual, for which we can work out the fitness.
+Unlike our simple example, financial planning involves finding optimal values, not just of two variables, but of many different variables simultaneously.
+In EvolveMyRetirement®, we use a Genetic Algorithm that treats each combination of values of financial choices as an individual, for which we can work out the fitness.
 Calculating the fitness of a financial model is much harder than in our simple example above; among other things it involves using Monte Carlo Simulation, since projecting the future involves uncertainty.
-Trying out every possible combination would be impossible, but using a Genetic Algorithm, we can rapidly weed out the bad combinations, and mix-and-match the better combinations to arrive at an optimised combination.
+Trying out every possible combination would be impossible, but using our advanced Genetic Algorithm we can rapidly weed out the bad combinations, and mix-and-match the better combinations to arrive at an optimised combination.

 The use of a Genetic Algorithm is central to making EvolveMyRetirement® a truly powerful online financial planning tool.